peaceiris/mkdocs-material-boilerplate/docs/hosting-and-deployment/combinations.md

 ## GitHub Pages and GitHub

+- Host source code on GitHub.
+- Deploy and deploy with:
-- `gh-deploy`
+    - `mkdocs gh-deploy`
     - CircleCI
     - GitHub Actions

 ## GitLab Pages and GitLab

+- Host source code on GitLab.
-- GitLab CI
+- Build and deploy with GitLab CI/CD.

 ## Netlify

+Host source code on:

 - GitHub
 - GitLab
 - BitBucket

+Build and deploy with Netlify.

 ## AWS Amplify Console

+Host source code on:

 - GitHub
 - GitLab
 - BitBucket
 - AWS CodeCommit

+Build and deploy with AWS Amplify Console.